phonklover/TickifyClone/README.md

 See the "Testing with demo users" section of this readme for more info.

-There's also a very interesting [pull request adding user roles and user permissions](https://github.com/panique/huge/pull/691), which is not integrated into the project as it's too advanced and complex.
+There's also a very interesting [pull request adding user roles and user permissions](https://github.com/panique/tickify/pull/691), which is not integrated into the project as it's too advanced and complex.
 But, this might be exactly what you need, feel free to try.

 #### How to use the CSRF feature <a name="csrf"></a>

-To prevent [CSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery), HUGE does this in the most common way, by using a security *token* when the user submits critical forms.
+To prevent [CSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery), tickify does this in the most common way, by using a security *token* when the user submits critical forms.
 This means: When PHP renders a form for the user, the application puts a "random string" inside the form (as a hidden input field), generated via Csrf::makeToken() (application/core/Csrf.php), which also saves this token to the session.
 When the form is submitted, the application